The casting breakdown should begin with general information about the production:

 - Distinguishing characteristics: What makes the character special or different.
 What drives them as a character?
 Never use the words ordinary or generic!

-- Special requirements of the role: If there will be any kind of nudity, it must be stated and described.
+- Special requirements of the role: If there will be any kind of nudity or sexual intimacy, it must be stated and described.
 If the actor must work with pets, babies, children, potential allergens, or adverse conditions, they must be described.
 Also, if the actor must perform any physical feat that is “out of the norm,” it must be described.

-- List of smaller roles and extras.
-You do not need a full breakdown for bit parts and extras and, in most instances, a simple list will suffice.
+At the end of the casting breakdown, list any smaller roles and extras.
+You do not need a full breakdown for bit parts or extras, and in most instances a simple list will suffice.
 Only include additional breakdown information when appropriate.

 Sample Casting Breakdown